 \subsection{Using the Posterior Samples}

 In light of the LVC data release for GW190814 on June 25, 2020, we apply the full posterior sample to our H$_0$ calculation \citep{abbott_gw190814_2020}.
-We now account for biases introduced when only using a Gaussian approximation to the distance posterior from the 3D skymap.
-For GW170817, we use the low-spin PhenomPNRT posterior sample\footnote{The posterior sample file can be found at \href{https://dcc.ligo.org/LIGO-P1800061/public}{LIGO-P1800061-v11}}.
-For GW190814, we use a combined posterior sample consisting of the SEOBNRv4PHM (EOBNR PHM; \citealt{babak_validating_2017}; \citealt{ossokine_multipolar_2020}) and IMRPhenomPv3HM (Phenom PHM; \citealt{khan_phenomenological_2019,khan_including_2020}) Waveform Models.\footnote{Relevant files can be accessed at \href{https://www.gw-openscience.org/eventapi/html/O3_Discovery_Papers/GW190814/v1/}{Gravitational Wave Open Science Center}} We compare the differences in the GW190814 H$_0$ posterior with and without the use of posterior samples in Figure 5.
+We now account for biases introduced when a Gaussian approximation to the distance posterior is used via the 3D skymap.
+For GW170817, we use the low-spin PhenomPNRT posterior sample\footnote{The posterior sample file can be found at \href{https://dcc.ligo.org/LIGO-P1800061/public}{LIGO-P1800061-v11.}}.
+For GW190814, we use a combined posterior sample consisting of the SEOBNRv4PHM (EOBNR PHM; \citealt{babak_validating_2017}; \citealt{ossokine_multipolar_2020}) and IMRPhenomPv3HM (Phenom PHM; \citealt{khan_phenomenological_2019,khan_including_2020}) Waveform Models.\footnote{Relevant files can be accessed at \href{https://www.gw-openscience.org/eventapi/html/O3_Discovery_Papers/GW190814/v1/}{Gravitational Wave Open Science Center.}} In Figure 6, we compare the differences in the GW190814 H$_0$ posterior with and without the use of posterior samples.

-Following the reasoning of \citet{fishbach_standard_2019}, using a full posterior sample (accounting for masses and spins) as opposed to a Gaussian approximation via the 3D skymap can have the effect of shifting the H$_0$ posterior peak.
+Following the reasoning of \citet{fishbach_standard_2019}, the use of a full posterior sample (accounting for masses and spins) as opposed to a Gaussian approximation to the distance posterior can have the effect of shifting the H$_0$ posterior peak.
 In our case, we observe a notable shift for both sets of parameters, favoring a higher value for the Hubble constant when using posterior samples.
-In Figure 6, we show the combined H$_0$ posterior following the same procedure used to produce Figure 4, now with posterior samples for both GW170817 and GW190814.
-We obtain H$_0 = 67^{+36.0}_{-15.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$ (GW170817; $L_B \geq 0.001\,L_B^*$), H$_0 = 75^{+45.0}_{-20.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$ (GW190814; $L_B \geq 0.001\,L_B^*$), and H$_0 = 77^{+39.0}_{-25.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$ (GW190814; $L_B \geq 0.626\,L_B^*$).
+In Figure 6, we show the combined H$_0$ posterior following the same procedure used to produce Figure 4, but now with posterior samples for both GW170817 and GW190814.
+We obtain H$_0 = 67^{+36.0}_{-15.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$ (GW170817; $L_B \geq 0.001\,L_B^*$), H$_0 = 75^{+45.0}_{-20.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$ (GW190814; $L_B \geq 0.001\,L_B^*$), and H$_0 = 77^{+39.0}_{-25.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$ (GW190814; $L_B \geq 0.626\,L_B^*$), in agreement with the results of \cite{abbott_gw190814_2020}.
 Our combined H$_0$ calculation with posterior samples yields H$_0 = 69^{+29.0}_{-14.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$.
 Here, we observe a slight improvement to the uncertainty in the combined H$_0$ inference, owing to the additional information gained when using posterior samples.